 Our patients will be walking within two hours of the surgery.
 You can go back to work (depending on your job) whenever you choose to.
 I have many knee replacement patients back in the office part-time after one week.
-You can play golf at 6 weeks and tennis at 10 weeks post op in most cases.
+You can play an easy round golf at 6 weeks and doubles tennis at 10 weeks post op in most cases.

 A step-by-step post-operative guide to your recovery

 We use a femoral nerve block as an additional pain management technique on all of our total knee surgeries.
-This is an injection of a “novacaine” like drug into the groin pre-op by the anesthesiologist.
-This numbs the femoral nerve, and greatly reduces the pain you feel for up to 26 hours.
-It also makes the quadriceps muscle weak until the block wears off, so you have to hold on to your walker to prevent a fall.
+This is an injection of a long acting “novacaine” like drug into the groin pre-op by the anesthesiologist.
+This numbs the femoral nerve, and greatly reduces the pain you feel for up to 30 hours.
+Depending on the block it can also makes the quadriceps muscle weak until the block wears off, so you have to hold on to your walker to prevent a fall.
+We are now using “adductor canal blocks” that only block the pain fibers of the femoral nerve, and not the motor fibers to the quadriceps.
+This allows patients to recover even faster, with more confidence in their gait and less risk of falling.
 Patients may choose a “spinal” or “general” anesthetic.
-(All told, I think the spinal patients recover faster, as they have less nausea and less fatigue.)
+(All told, I think the spinal patients recover faster, as they have less nausea and less fatigue.
+Also pain relief in the recovery room is MUCH better for the patients who have spinal ( regional ) anesthesia.

 We try to avoid narcotic medications as much as possible early on.
 They have side effects of nausea, constipation, and lethargy.
 We use non-narcotic medications such as Toradol (a strong NSAID like motrin), IV Tylenol, Celebrex, Ultram, and Naprosyn as well as muscle & anxiety relaxers like ativan, xanax, and librium.
 Much of the hospital care focuses on pain management and immediate rehab, to get you going.

 Our patients will be walking on the Joint Center floor ( 6 West at Scottsdale Healthcare Osborn) within two hours of the surgery.
 This also GREATLY decreases the risk of clotting in the veins.
 Our DVT rate is less than one percent with this early motion protocol.
 We also use aspirin, coumadin, or lovenox as a blood thinner, depending on the risks and special circumstances for each patient.
 Most patients will be discharged on two aspirins a day for 30 days.
 A foley catheter in the bladder is removed on day one.
 These allow us to measure urine output which is an accurate indicator of overall body function.
 It is hard for some people to get to the bathroom immediately after surgery, and so it is a matter of convenience as well.
-(The anesthetic medications often make it harder to urinate initially!).
+(The anesthetic medications often make it harder to urinate initially, however, more people are choosing to have surgery without the catheter).

 All patients get 24 hours of IV antibiotics to prevent infection. ( Infections are rare, and our infection rate is about 1/200 or .5%, and appears mostly to be a matter of “bad luck”).
 The most important thing patients can do to prevent infection is to CALL US if there is any wound drainage after they go home.
 Also avoiding the bath tub and pool is important until the wound is sealed.